Lines on K3 quartic surfaces in characteristic 3: Bounds on the valency

-For each case, we consider the lattice generated by $L$, a general fiber $F$, the fiber components of the degenerate fibers and the cuspidal curve $K$ (which must be different from $L$, since $\ell$ is separable).
-All intersection numbers are univocally determined ($L\cdot F = 3$ because $\ell$ has degree~$3$), except for
+For each case, we consider the lattice generated by \(L\), a general fiber \(F\), the fiber components of the reducible fibers and the cuspidal curve \(K\) (which must be different from \(L\), since \(\ell\) is separable).
+All intersection numbers are univocally determined (\(L\cdot F = 3\) because \(\ell\) has degree~\(3\)), except for

-but $k$ can only take up the values $3,\ldots,7$ on account of Lemma \ref{lem:char3-d=3-degK}.
-We check that this lattice has rank bigger than $22$ in all cases, except for case 6 with $k=3$ (i.e., $K \cdot L = 0$).
+but \(k\) can only take up the values \(3,\ldots,7\) on account of \autoref{lem:char3-d=3-degK}.
+We check that this lattice has rank bigger than \(22\) in all cases, except for case 6 with \(k=3\) (ie \(K \cdot L = 0\)).

 On the other hand, this case does not exist.
-In fact, suppose that $\ell$ is as in case 6 with $K\cdot L = 0$; in particular, $\ell$ has no ramified fibers with multiple components and, since $v(\ell) = 24$, $\ell$ is of the second kind.
-It follows that \begin{itemize} \item if $\ell$ has a point of ramification $2$, then by Lemma \ref{lemma:2ndkind-ram2}, the ramified fiber must be a cusp, i.e., $K$ intersects $L$ so $K\cdot L >0$; \item if $\ell$ has ramification $3_4$, then by Lemma \ref{lemma:2ndkind-ram3_4} the ramified fiber must be either a cusp or the union of three distinct lines; in both cases, $K\cdot L >0$. \qedhere \end{itemize} \endproof
+In fact, suppose that \(\ell\) is as in case 6 with \(K\cdot L = 0\); in particular, \(\ell\) has no ramified fibers with multiple components and, since \(v(\ell) = 24\), \(\ell\) is of the second kind.
+It follows that if \(\ell\) has a point of ramification \(2\), then by \autoref{lemma:2ndkind-ram2}, the ramified fiber must be a cusp, ie \(K\) intersects \(L\) so \(K\cdot L >0\); if \(\ell\) has ramification \(3_4\), then by \autoref{lemma:2ndkind-ram3_4} the ramified fiber must be either a cusp or the union of three distinct lines; in both cases, \(K\cdot L >0\). \endproof

-\begin{example} The following surface contains a separable quasi-elliptic line $\ell: x_0 = x_1 = 0$ of degree~$3$ with valency~21, thus attaining the bound of Proposition~\ref{prop:qe-deg3}:
+\begin{example} The following surface contains a separable quasi-elliptic line \(\ell: x_0 = x_1 = 0\) of degree~\(3\) with valency~21, thus attaining the bound of \autoref{prop:qe-deg3}:

-It contains only one singular point $[1:0:0:0]$ of type~$\bE_6$. \end{example}
+It contains only one singular point \([1:0:0:0]\) of type~\(\bE_6\). \end{example}